kluchey/OMG/pages/MCV4U 5-R Review.md

 		- Determine the point of intersection for the following system of equations in $\R^3$. logseq.order-list-type:: number
 		  $$\begin{cases} L_3: & \{ x=1-k, 2y=k+1, z=2-2k \} \\ L_4: & \langle \frac{1}{2},\frac{3}{4},1 \rangle +t\langle 2,-1,4 \rangle \end{cases}$$
+	- Topic:  Making decisions with an ambiguous problem. logseq.order-list-type:: number
+		- Find the intersection (if any) of the following two lines, if they do not intersect, state whether they are skew or parallel.** logseq.order-list-type:: number
 -